The best restaurants in Naples - Citimarks

 Poetry of the Carnival — Domenico Volpi, writer of youth literature.

-Pulcinella is always hungry.
-He is stuffed with spaghetti everywhere: under his hood, in his hair, even in his boxers.
-His hunger pushes him to sell everything he owns: his household furniture, his wife, his daughter, and himself.
+Pulcinella is eternally hungry, filled with spaghetti everywhere: beneath his hood, entangled in his hair, and even tucked into his boxers.
+His insatiable hunger compels him to part with everything he possesses: his household furniture, his wife, his daughter, and eventually, himself..

-When he speaks, he stammers, says nonsense, repeats suffixes, prefixes, flexional endings to the point of paranoia; one might suspect him of not thinking, of being empty-headed, of transferring words from his stomach directly to the lips.
-He has no conscience.
-It doesn’t matter if the henchmen of Naples’ foreign powers threaten him.
-Pulcinella falls at their feet, not only out of a morbid love of servility, but because he admires the uniform, the shining sword, the mighty horse that the henchman sits on.
+Possessing a distinctive nose aids him in better identifying smells and moving toward their source.
+When he speaks, Pulcinella stammers, utters nonsense, and repeats suffixes, prefixes, and flexional endings to the point of paranoia.
+One might suspect him of not thinking, of having an empty-headed quality, of transferring words directly from his stomach to his lips.
+He operates without conscience.
+Threats from the henchmen of foreign powers in Naples don’t faze him.
+Pulcinella willingly falls at their feet, not solely driven by a morbid love of servility, but also because he admires the uniform, the shining sword, and the mighty horse upon which the henchman sits.

-Pulcinella acts like a brainless body.
-Whoever knocks on his door he responds by farting, saying “I am taking a dump”.
-His greatest pleasure is to indulge in his visceral, instinctive self.
-The Neapolitans loved Pulcinella to the point of making him a Patron saint, hanging his sacred image on their home walls next to the icons of their holy saints […].
+Pulcinella behaves like a thoughtless entity.
+When someone knocks on his door, he responds by farting, announcing, “I am taking a dump.”
+His greatest pleasure lies in indulging his visceral, instinctive self.
+The Neapolitans cherished Pulcinella to such an extent that they elevated him to the status of a Patron saint, hanging his sacred image on their home walls alongside the icons of their revered saints. […].

-Pulcinella may be dead, but his legend is alive.
-The Neapolitans remember him, through many gestures and sayings. […] At the end of the day, bad luck is always the destiny that awaits Pulcinella; bad luck, the only thing that Neapolitans believe in…
+Although Pulcinella may no longer exist, his legend endures.
+Neapolitans recall him through various gestures and sayings. […] Ultimately, bad luck remains the inevitable destiny that awaits Pulcinella; bad luck is the sole belief that Neapolitans hold onto.

 Domenico Rea, Visite privée : Naples, Chêne, 1991.

-Pulcinella is the real national character […]: he is a truly phlegmatic valet, calm, quite indifferent up to a certain point, almost lazy, and yet funny; young hotel servants and valets looking like Pulcinella can be found everywhere.
-Ours entertained me today, just by bringing us some paper and pens: a little misunderstanding, combined with a tad of slowness, some good will and a bit of mischief caused the funniest of scenes that could be reproduced by every successful theater out there.
+Pulcinella embodies the authentic national character […]: a genuinely phlegmatic servant—composed, seemingly indifferent up to a certain point, almost lazy, and yet humorous.
+Similar young hotel servants and valets reminiscent of Pulcinella can be encountered everywhere.
+Today, one of our own provided entertainment simply by delivering some paper and pens: a minor misunderstanding, coupled with a touch of sluggishness, good-natured intent, and a bit of mischief, resulted in the funniest of scenes that could be replicated by any accomplished theater out there.

 Johann Wolfgang von Goethe, 1786, in Voyage en Italie, Bartillat, 2003.